‘What is link building in SEO?

-- I am honest as to who I am, when doing it for myself
+- I am honest as to who I am when doing it for myself

 I don’t tell them it will help them, I tell them (usually) it’s more up to date information than they currently link to and it will help us and might be useful to their readers.
 And it is.
 I don’t tell them it will help their rankings, or that I was “browsing the web and came across their site”.
-I t

 I’m not exactly sure what above is the ‘killer’, but this method works more often than not.
 Lastly, if I spot something amiss on their site, I’ll point it out in a friendly manner, and tell them to contact me if they need any assistance in the subject of what I do – SEO.
 Not exactly rocket science is it.

 Don’t let anyone tell you ‘link building is dead’ – because that’s not true.

 You SHOULD STILL be thinking of WHERE your NEXT BEST LINK should be coming from – it’s incredibly important if you have no links.
 You should avoid unnatural links.

 I’d focus on building better in-depth content than your competitors have and spend time making friends online who might throw you a bone and share your content, so you have a chance of picking up those EDITORIAL LINKS you need to rank in Google with.

 I would certainly avoid like the plague link building packages with promises of guaranteed ranking – even with ‘no footprint’ claims – even those you spot on Adwords.
 Those are VERY rarely going to be expert black hats pimping those services – and often – the end result is your site will ‘burn’.
 If you don’t want to jump through all these hoops and avoid penalties – get some aged domains together for your business and hire a good black hat – it’s redirect, burn and churn time – but look out – Google is out to burn you :)